pfragkiad/ParserTests/README.md

 }
 ```

-Below is an example of use of the `ComplexParser`:
+Below is an example of usage of the `ComplexParser`:

 ```cs
 using System.Numerics; //needed if we want to further use the result